evantayloryates/yabai-wiki-fork/Home.md

 You can find detailed instructions on every step of the quickstart guide in this wiki.
 The sidebar to the right (bottom for mobile devices) has a sorted list of pages with links to individual chapters.

-### Should you upgrade from chunkwm?

-A commonly asked question is whether you should update from [&nearr;&nbsp;chunkwm][gh-chunkwm] to yabai right now.
-In general, the answer to this is yes.

-There is, however, one notable exception: If you are heavily invested into the plugin API and absolutely cannot replace your plugins using the signals and rules provided by yabai, you should continue to use chunkwm.

-Please note that chunkwm will not work on macOS 10.15 Catalina.

 ### Comparison with other window managers